Error: NFC storage connection is unavailable.

-The cause of the majority of NFC errors fall in to 3 primary categories:
+The cause of most NFC errors fall into 4 primary categories:

 If the account that Veeam Backup & Replication is using to communicate with the VMware Environment has granular permissions set please confirm all permissions are set according to the Granular Permissions Guide.

 In certain circumstances, the ESXi host may establish a lock on VM files, preventing Veeam from accessing the file.